ai4co/rl4co/README.md

 trainer.fit(model)
 ```

-Other examples can be found on the [documentation](https://rl4co.readthedocs.io/en/latest/)!
+Other examples can be found on our [documentation](https://rl4.co/examples/1-quickstart/)!

 ### Testing